Facebook iconWhat is Multi-Step RAG (A Complete Guide)

 Multi-Step RAG addresses these limitations by introducing iterative retrieval and reasoning.
 Instead of stopping after one retrieval, it continues the process in multiple steps:

-• Then it interprets the retrieved content to identify missing information, sub-questions, or ambiguities.
+• Interpret retrieved content to detect missing information, sub-questions, or ambiguity

-• The model then combines all gathered insights to generate a more complete, coherent, and accurate answer.
+• Combine evidence across steps to generate a more complete, coherent, and accurate answer

-• Final generation happens using richer, more targeted context
+• Produce the final response using richer, more targeted context

 Multi-Step RAG Architecture